Explore

 Email, instant message, bug tracking tools, customer feedback polls, and passing comments in meetings — these are all common channels for folks to share product input.
 With ideas scattered like this, it is impossible to create a repeatable process for evaluation and prioritization.
 And as a result you are missing out on real insights, such as trending themes across feedback.
 The result is a “black box” effect.

 Many product development teams solve this with purpose-built idea management software.
 A tool like Aha!
 Ideas offers everything needed to streamline the process — with customizable collection portals, prioritization templates, and rich reporting functionality.
+(Teams looking for a more all-encompassing product development solution can also use Aha!
+Roadmaps, which includes the basic functionality of Aha!
+Ideas.)

 Software like Aha!
 Ideas makes it easy to create repeatable processes and consolidate idea collection.
 But even if your team is stuck in the mess of scattered submissions, you can follow idea management best practices: